 3. The young adult pairs then wrap themselves in a permanent embrace and migrate upstream to lodge themselves in the veins either above the bladder (S. haematobium) or around the intestine (S. mansoni, S. intercalatum & S. guineaensis), where they will mate continuously and release eggs intended to pass out via the urine or stool respectively.

-Not all eggs reach the outside, 50% may go astray and end up in the bladder wall, cervix, liver, spinal cord or brain, where the surrounding granulation reaction can cause cancer or localising neurological symptoms such as transverse myelitis, seizures etc.
+Not all eggs reach the outside: around 50% may go astray and end up in the bladder wall, cervix, liver, spinal cord or brain, where the surrounding granulation reaction can cause cancer or localising neurological symptoms such as transverse myelitis, seizures etc.

 4. Those eggs that do reach fresh water, hatch on contact and drop to the bottom to try and find another snail to infect…